 - 1.1.
-The revenue budgets (2021/22) and Medium-Term Financial Plans for North Northamptonshire Council for the General Fund and the Housing Revenue Account were approved by the Shadow Authority at its meeting on 25th February 2021.
-The purpose of this report is to set out the forecast outturn position for the Council based on the Period 10 monitoring forecasts for the General Fund and the Housing Revenue Account. - 1.2.
-The monitoring report sets out the material financial issues identified since the 2021/22 budget was set in February 2021, based on the income and expenditure as at end of January 2022 (Period 10) and the views of the budget managers. - 1.3.
-The report recognises that the forecast outturn position is based on indications of spend in a new Council.
-As previously reported, work is continuing to examine the spend and activity data, including the staffing details and forecasts,
+The revenue budgets (2021/22) and Medium-Term Financial Plans for North Northamptonshire Council for the General Fund and the Housing Revenue Account were approved by North Northamptonshire Shadow Authority at its meeting on 25th February 2021.
+The purpose of this report is to set out the forecast outturn position for the Council based on the Period 11 monitoring forecasts for the General Fund and the Housing Revenue Account. - 1.2.
+The monitoring report sets out the material financial issues identified since the 2021/22 budget was set in February 2021, based on the income and expenditure as at end of February 2022 (Period 11) and the views of the budget managers. - 1.3.
+The report recognises that the forecast outturn position is based on indications of spend for a Council in its first year of activity.
+As previously reported, work is ongoing to examine the spend and activity data against the available budgets to ensure that the position presented is robust.
+This has also helped to shape the medium-term financial plan from 2022/23.

-- against the available budgets to ensure that the position presented is robust.
-This has also helped to shape the medium-term financial plan. - 1.4.
+1.4.
 Some areas remain unchanged from the previous report, however, the detail of those variations is included within the report for completeness.